ESP32 Web Server: Display Sensor Readings in Gauges

 To follow this tutorial you need the following parts:

-You can use any other sensor, or display any other values that are useful for your project.
+You can use any other sensor that is useful for your project.
 If you don’t have the sensor, you can also experiment with random values to learn how the project works.

 You can use the preceding links or go directly to MakerAdvisor.com/tools to find all the parts for your projects at the best price!